gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 #### Variable Rate Rasterization (Foveation)

 Next thing we need to set up is whether to enable support for **foveation** in `LayerRenderer`.
 Foveation allows us to render at a higher resolution the content our eyes gaze directly at and render at a lower resolution everything else.
-That is very beneficial in VR as it allowes for improved performance.
+That is very beneficial in VR as it allows for improved performance.

 Apple Vision does eye-tracking and foveation automatically for us (in fact, it is not possible for developers to access the user's gaze **at all** due to security concerns).
 So we need to setup our `LayerRenderer` to support it and we will get it "for free" during rendering.
 When we render to the `LayerRenderer` textures, Apple Vision will automatically adjust the resolution to be higher at the regions of the textures we directly gaze at.
 Here is the previous code that configures the `LayerRenderer`, updated with support for foveation: